The Nest savings calculator estimates how much money you can save by using your Google Nest thermostat’s energy efficient features.

 - Heating type: Knowing the heating fuel source in your home, along with your location, helps us to identify the right energy price.
 In addition, some fuel sources are inherently more cost efficient than others.
 For energy pricing, the savings calculator uses the most recent annual data from the US Energy Information Administration.

-- Air conditioning: If you have an air conditioner, the savings calculator assumes that you use it pretty regularly when it gets hot and less when it's cooler.
+- Air conditioning: If you have an air conditioner (AC), the savings calculator assumes that you use it pretty regularly when it gets hot and less when it's cooler.
 AC costs and potential savings are calculated using the home size thermal simulation and historical weather information for your ZIP code.

-To use the savings calculator and estimate how much money you can save on your monthly energy bill, follow this link.
+To use the savings calculator and estimate how much money you can save on your monthly energy bill, visit this link.